-Deals driven directly by activist investors only represent a small share of the overall M&A activity in Switzerland, and the financial services sector is no exception to this.
+Still, deals driven directly by activist investors only represent a small share of the overall M&A activity in the financial services sector.

-Third-party consents and notifications What third-party consents and notifications are required for a financial services M&A transaction in your jurisdiction?
+Third-party consents and notifications

+What third-party consents and notifications are required for a financial services M&A transaction in your jurisdiction?